What You Need to Know

 To bring your own phone or tablet, you'll also need a Verizon SIM.

-Prepaid and monthly SIM kits are available for $24.99 through their online store.
+Prepaid and monthly SIM kits are available for free by contacting customer service or stopping by an approved Verizon store.

 NOTE: Fees often differ between retail stores and websites.
 Be sure to check both before signing up or adding a line to your account to maximize savings.